Shubhisharma2/bank-account-unit-test/README.md

 Make sure Python is installed.

-Go to the project folder
+Go to the project folder.

 Open VS code for that folder.

 Open terminal.

 Install pytest using below command: